 Watch the how-to video

 And it’s really simple to make – no mixer, no food processor, just a bowl and a baking sheet.
-See how it’s done by clicking the video below.
+See how it’s done by watching the video.

 See how easy that was?
 And these cookies keep really well too.
 Just make a batch, store in an airtight container and you’d have a week’s supply of grab-and-go breakfast cookies that’s delicious and good for you.